Safeguard your Art & Design Tools, People and Processes with Film Casualty

 Worker’s Compensation coverage is a must-have for your production.
 Workers’ Comp covers medical expenses and lost income for employees who are injured on the job.
 It includes work-related illness, disability and death benefits for any cast, crew or employee.
 Other advantages include access to a preferred provider network, prescription drug features, needle injury coverage, nursing care managers to help coordinate care, and Pay-As-You-Go billing that bases premium payments on the actual payroll.

 While employees may be covered through another company’s policy, we recommend that your department or production company carry a backup policy to ensure no one falls through the cracks.
-Like Jeff, the Loader Apprentice.
-We gotta look out for Jeff, you guys.

 Errors and Omissions